 As for Tonika... noone can swim at the deep end better and calmer than her! (currently on maternity leave)

 Then there is a University graduate Nicole S... always willing to help others!

-Dedicating her time to help out in Pre-school having now completed her Child Psychology degree is Nicole G.
+Dedicating her time to help out in Pre-school having now completed her Child Psychology degree is Miss Gough.

-And last but not least, our Miss Riley... with her gentle disposition and patience of a saint, there is nothing that the children can't achieve!
+And last but not least, our Mrs Pickering... with her gentle disposition and patience of a saint, there is nothing that the children can't achieve! (currently on maternity leave)

 We continuously support our children's physical development and emotional well-being through our daily routine and exceptional outdoor facilities offering the children a large space to develop their gross motor skills.
 The children begin each day by participating on our Daily Mile run, weekly welly walks, Laughter Yoga and so much more, all of which support them in creating a deeper understanding of how their bodies work and the effects of exercise.

 We regularly explore our community as we take educational trips to the local shops, library, post office, Cenotaph or other places of interest.
 Our parents, community workers and local business are often invited to come in to discuss their roles and safety awareness within our community.